hylo-lang/specification/spec.md

 3. A binding declaration defines a new binding for each named pattern in pattern.
 All new bindings are defined with the same capabilities.

-    1. A binding declaration introduced with `let` defines immutable bindings.
+    1. A binding declaration introduced with `let` defines an immutable binding.
 The value of a live immutable binding may be projected immutably.
 The value of an immutable binding may not be projected mutably for the duration of that binding's lifetime.

-    2. A binding declaration introduced with `var` and `inout` defines mutable bindings.
+    2. A binding declaration introduced with `var` or `inout` defines a mutable binding.
 The value of a live mutable binding may be projected mutably or immutably.

     3. A binding declaration introduced with `sink` defines an escapable binding.
 An escapable binding may only be assigned to sinkable objects.
 The value of an escapable binding may be consumed at a given program point if is escapable at that program point.